 Can I run my RV furnace on 110?

-Yes but it also uses propane.
+Yes, but it also uses propane.
 You’ll need your converter on or good l/fully charged batteries.
-Assuming you Moho is like a trailer.
+Assuming you, Moho is like a trailer.

 Can I manually light my RV furnace?

-Press Pilot Knob Go to your furnace access panel and remove its cover.
-Turn your gas dial to the pilot position and hold down the knob.
 Light the Pilot If you have a striker ignition device, press it several times.
 You can also light the pilot burner with a lighter or match.

 How do I turn on my RV furnace?